MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Topology Construction Algorithms

 Formally, a four-bar is the ordered quadruple

 where links are connected by directed revolute joints \((J_{ab},J_{bc},J_{cd})\), and the loop-closure between \(L_d\) and \(L_a\) is encoded by a fixed pair \((J_{da},J_{ad})\).
 The same directed convention is used in MRDF.
-Fig.~\ref{fig:four-bar} illustrates the structure and its corresponding topological graph (with \(J_{ad}\) omitted for clarity).
-By the Chebychev-Grübler-Kutzbach criterion~\cite{mccarthy2010geometric}, the DoF of a four-bar is 1.
+Figure~\ref{fig:four-bar} illustrates the structure and its corresponding topological graph (with \(J_{ad}\) omitted for clarity).
+By the Chebychev--Grübler--Kutzbach criterion~\cite{mccarthy2010geometric}, the DoF of a four-bar is 1.
 Without loss of generality, we designate \(J_{ab}\) as the \emph{designated input joint} with parameter \(\theta\).
-Given \(\theta\), the remaining joint variables \(\alpha\) and \(\beta\) (at \(J_{bc}\) and \(J_{cd}\)) are uniquely determined; their computation is detailed in Sec.~\ref{sec:solver}.
+Given \(\theta\), and the remaining joint variables \(\alpha\) and \(\beta\) (at \(J_{bc}\) and \(J_{cd}\)) are uniquely determined; their computation is detailed in Section~\ref{sec:solver}.

 A four-bar acts as a single-DoF transmission from the ground link \(L_a\) to the remaining members of \(Fb\).
 We abstract this transmission by a \emph{generalized joint} (type~4 in the joint matrix \(\boldsymbol{J}\); abbreviated as \(G\)), which denotes a single-DoF map from \(L_a\) to a target link within the same four-bar.
 This abstraction operation is called \emph{contraction}.
 Algorithm~\ref{alg:generalized-joints} contracts each four-bar into generalized joints while preserving its incidence to the rest of the mechanism; it takes the joint matrix \(\boldsymbol{J}\) and actuator incidence \(\boldsymbol{At},\boldsymbol{Ar}\) as input and updates \(\boldsymbol{J}\) in place.